roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 - Reduces the magnitude of weights and biases.
 - L1 learns sparse models that is many weights turn out to be 0.

-### Q38: 𝐇𝐨𝐰 𝐰𝐨𝐮𝐥𝐝 𝐲𝐨𝐮 𝐜𝐡𝐚𝐧𝐠𝐞 𝐚 𝐩𝐫𝐞-𝐭𝐫𝐚𝐢𝐧𝐞𝐝 𝐧𝐞𝐮𝐫𝐚𝐥 𝐧𝐞𝐭𝐰𝐨𝐫𝐤 𝐟𝐫𝐨𝐦 𝐜𝐥𝐚𝐬𝐬𝐢𝐟𝐢𝐜𝐚𝐭𝐢𝐨𝐧 𝐭𝐨 𝐫𝐞𝐠𝐫𝐞𝐬𝐬𝐢𝐨𝐧? ###
+### Q37: 𝐇𝐨𝐰 𝐰𝐨𝐮𝐥𝐝 𝐲𝐨𝐮 𝐜𝐡𝐚𝐧𝐠𝐞 𝐚 𝐩𝐫𝐞-𝐭𝐫𝐚𝐢𝐧𝐞𝐝 𝐧𝐞𝐮𝐫𝐚𝐥 𝐧𝐞𝐭𝐰𝐨𝐫𝐤 𝐟𝐫𝐨𝐦 𝐜𝐥𝐚𝐬𝐬𝐢𝐟𝐢𝐜𝐚𝐭𝐢𝐨𝐧 𝐭𝐨 𝐫𝐞𝐠𝐫𝐞𝐬𝐬𝐢𝐨𝐧? ###

 Answer:
 Using transfer learning where we can use our knowledge about one task to do another.
 First set of layers of a neural network are usually feature extraction layers and will be useful for all tasks with the same input distribution.
-So, we should replace the last fully connected layer and Softmax responsible for classification with one neuron for regression-or fully connected-layer for correction then one neuron for regression.
+So, we should replace the last fully connected layer and Softmax responsible for classification with one neuron for regression-or fully connected-layer for correction then followed by one neuron for regression.

-We can optionally freeze the first set of layers if we have few data or to converge fast.
-Then we can train the network with the data we have and using the suitable loss for the regression problem, making use of the robust feature extraction -first set of layers- of a pre-trained model on huge data.
+We can optionally freeze the first set of layers if we have few data or if we want to converge fast.
+Then we can train the network with the data we have and using the suitable loss for the regression problem, making use of the robust feature extraction i.e. the first set of layers of a pre-trained model on huge data.

-### Q39: What are the hyperparameters that can be optimized for the batch normalization layer? ###
+### Q38: What are the hyperparameters that can be optimized for the batch normalization layer? ###

 Answer: The $\gamma$ and $\beta$ hyperparameters for the batch normalization layer are learned end to end by the network.
-In batch-normalization, the outputs of the intermediate layers are normalized to have a mean of 0 and standard deviation of 1.
+In batch-normalization the outputs of the intermediate layers are normalized to have a mean of 0 and standard deviation of 1.
 Rescaling by $\gamma$ and shifting by $\beta$ helps us change the mean and standard deviation to other values.

-### Q40: What is the effect of dropout on the training and prediction speed of your deep learning model? ###
+### Q39: What is the effect of dropout on the training and prediction speed of your deep learning model? ###

 Answer: Dropout is a regularization technique, which zeroes down some weights and scales up the rest of the weights by a factor of 1/(1-p).
 Let's say if Dropout layer is initialized with p=0.5, that means half of the weights will zeroed down, and rest will be scaled by a factor of 2.
-This layer is only enabled during training and is disabled during validation and testing.
-Hence validation and testing is faster.
+This layer is only enabled during training and is disabled during validation and testing, making the validation and testing faster.
 The reason why it works only during training is, we want to reduce the complexity of the model so that model doesn't overfit.
 Once the model is trained, it doesn't make sense to keep that layer enabled.

-### Q41: What is the advantage of deep learning over traditional machine learning? ###
+### Q40: What is the advantage of deep learning over traditional machine learning? ###

 Answer: